adidesh07/Control-Toolbox/README.md

  ![](Images/Properties.JPG)

 To run this toolbox, you should have Tkinter package installed in your system.
-Download and run the main.py code to start using.
+Download and run the main.py file to start using.